tap349/tap349.github.io/_posts/2017-07-20-postgresql-tips.md

 - using extensions

-  there is no need to enable extension in migration itself using `enable_extension :pg_trgm` statement if it has already been created manually in psql - `enable_extension "btree_gin"` line will be added to _schema.rb_ anyway after running migration.
+  it's not necessary to enable extension in migration itself (by adding `enable_extension :pg_trgm` statement) if it has already been created manually in `psql` - `enable_extension "btree_gin"` line will be added to _schema.rb_ after running migration anyway.

 ### LIKE operator